The Magic School Bus Science Activities for Biology and Earth Science

 Animals and Insects

 Your students will take a wildlife field trip of your neighborhood to discover what lives there in this Magic School Bus activity.

 What's the best way to get to know ants better?
 The Magic School Bus kids watch ants and figure out what they're doing.
-Your kids can observe ants by making them a temporary ant colony.
+Make your students their own temporary ant colony to observe.